widdix/learn-fargate/lab06-rds-aurora/README.md

 ## Instructions

-Make sure you are starting from the starting point for Lab 04.
+Make sure you are starting from the starting point for Lab 06.

 ```
-cp lab04-rds-aurora/starting-point/service.yaml service.yaml
+cp lab06-rds-aurora/starting-point/template.yaml template.yaml
 ```

-Extend the CloudFormation template at `service.yaml` with the following resources.
+Extend the CloudFormation template (`template.yaml`) with the following resources.

-Note that the `service.yaml` template contains new KMS resources `DBKey`, `DBKeyAlias` and the resource `DBSecret` that contains a random password managed by Secrets Manager.
+Note that the `template.yaml` template contains new KMS resources `DBKey`, `DBKeyAlias` and the resource `DBSecret` that contains a random password managed by Secrets Manager.

 ### Task Execution Role needs adjustment